spiceai/spice.js/README.md

 Retries are performed for connection and system internal errors.
 It is the SDK user's responsibility to properly handle other errors, for example RESOURCE_EXHAUSTED (HTTP 429).

+### Fallback behavior

+The `SpiceClient` automatically handles environments where Apache Arrow Flight gRPC cannot be used (e.g., serverless environments like AWS Lambda, Vercel, Netlify).
+The fallback strategy is:

+1. **Preferred**: Uses Apache Arrow Flight (gRPC) with gzip compression for optimal performance
+2. **Automatic**: If the Flight proto file is missing, it's automatically downloaded from `https://data.spiceai.io/v1/proto/flight` and cached
+3. **Fallback**: If gRPC cannot be initialized, automatically falls back to the HTTP `/v1/sql` endpoint

+Both gRPC and HTTP modes support compression (zstd, br, gzip, deflate) to reduce bandwidth usage.
+This ensures the SDK works efficiently in any environment without configuration changes.
+See [docs/http-fallback.md](./docs/http-fallback.md) for more details.

 ## Documentation